I Can't Hear God’s Voice | Learning the Language of the Soul

 Like any skill, learning to hear the voice of the Soul takes practice.
 It’s a long-term journey that doesn’t happen overnight.
 The more we commit to listening, the clearer and more authentic the voice of the Soul becomes.

-It requires patience, humility, and the courage to embrace uncertainty, as well as the willingness to unlearn old thought patterns that block our deeper, instinctual wisdom.
-Though the process can be frustrating and misunderstood at times, the rewards—profound self-understanding and clarity—are immeasurable.
+It requires patience, humility, and the courage to embrace uncertainty, as well as the willingness to unlearn old emotional patterns (Malignant Complexes) that block our deeper, instinctual wisdom.
+Though the process can be frustrating and misunderstood at times, the rewards, which are profound self-understanding and clarity, are immeasurable.

 Mastering the Inner Craft

-To truly listen to the Soul, we attune ourselves to the subtleties of its call—why it demands our attention, the specific thoughts it prompts, the feelings it stirs, and the instinctual pulse that drives us to action.
+To truly listen to the Soul, we attune ourselves to the subtleties of its call, which are the little moments, when something catches our attention, the specific thoughts it prompts, the feelings it stirs, and the instinctual pulse that drives us to action.

-The more we refine our inner awareness, the clearer the messages from our deeper self become.
-These subtle shifts—whether a slight tension or a whisper of clarity—are the language of the Soul.
+The more we refine our inner awareness, the clearer the messages from our deeper Self (IC) become.
+These subtle shifts, whether a slight tension or a whisper of clarity, are the language of the Soul.
 In these moments, I am certain that God is speaking to us.

 Improving Over Time

 Learning to listen to the language of the Soul isn’t something that happens overnight; it’s a process that unfolds over time.
-Through consistent practice, we deepen our connection to ourselves, hearing our instincts with increasing clarity.
+Through consistent practice, we deepen our connection to ourselves, hearing our instinctual wisdom (IC) with increasing clarity.
 Just as a writer refines their craft over the years, we too refine our ability to listen to the voice of our Soul.

 There’s a reason the Soul, as depicted in the Greek myth of Psyche, is symbolized with butterfly wings.
 The butterfly’s meandering flight, unpredictable patterns, and spontaneous impulses are what captivate us.